 Long answer: Scientists in the study referenced above actually found a trigger to cause the whoosh effect.
 You ready?
 It was a single meal that included a dramatic increase in caloric intake.
 For instance, a 2,300-calorie meal was served to celebrate the half-way mark of the experiment, and researchers noted that many of the men woke up several times to pee that night and, in the morning, were several pounds lighter than the day before.

 Yeah, you read that right, a small cheat-meal triggered the drop in water-weight… And it’s one of the key reasons I recommend incorporating a REASONABLE cheat-meal once a week into your long-term weight loss plan.

-A weight-loss plateau doesn’t necessarily equate to a fat-loss plateau!!
-Just because the scale isn’t moving, doesn’t mean you’re not burning fat, and it doesn’t mean you’re doing anything wrong.
+A weight-loss plateau doesn’t necessarily equate to a fat-loss plateau.
+Just because the scale isn’t moving, it doesn’t mean you’re not burning fat.
+It doesn’t mean you’re doing anything wrong.

 Second, and probably more importantly, don’t expect results every single morning when you weigh-in.
 While it CAN work this way (and often does early on), it’s not typical.
-You might find that weighing-in once a week is a better strategy if you find yourself dealing with this problem more than you like.
+You might find that weighing-in once a week is a better strategy if you find yourself dealing with this problem.